alces-software/alces-cloud-docs/docs/blog/posts/train-a-ml-model-pytorch.md

   ```
   cd examples/mnist
   ```
-- Install Required Dependencies and execute`main.py`, this script trains a CNN model to classify handwritten digits from the MNIST dataset.
+- Install Required Dependencies and then execute`main.py`, this script trains a CNN model to classify handwritten digits from the MNIST dataset.
   ```
   pip install -r requirements.txt
   python main.py